 The UE of the MSc programme are grouped into two validation packages, MSc1 and MSc2.
-The acquisition of ECTS credits occurs in two steps: assessment of the UE and the awarding of the credits for completed validation packages.
+The acquisition of ECTS credits occurs in two steps: the assessment of the UE and the awarding of the credits for completed validation packages.

 Admission to the exam corresponding to a course can be subject to meeting the requirements of the corresponding exercise class.
 The assessment of lectures is made by an oral exam, whose type and duration are regulated in this curriculum.
 Exams normally take place during the official exam periods (sessions) scheduled by the Faculty of Science.
 Students register in GestEns within the time stipulated for each exam according to the on-line procedure.
+When the semester during which the student has taken a UE on which he/she wants to be examined does not show up in the list of examinable UE, he/she should mention it in time to the Department of Mathematics to have it added.
 The grades range from 6 (highest) to 1 (lowest).
-An exam with a grade below 4 can be repeated once at the next exam session at the earliest.
+An exam with a grade below 4 can be repeated once at the earliest at the next exam session.